How to save money on prescription drugs

 Next, ask about your plan’s formulary, or its list of covered drugs.

 Many plans group the medications they cover into price categories called tiers.
 Tier 1 drugs are typically your plan’s preferred generics, and they require the lowest copayment or coinsurance.
 If your medication is in a higher tier, you’ll pay a much larger share.
-“Pharmacy benefit managers have moved a lot of drugs to more expensive tiers,” adds Gill.
+“Pharmacy benefit managers have moved a lot of drugs to more expensive tiers,” says Lisa Gill, deputy content editor for Consumer Reports Best Buy Drugs.
 “So out-of-pocket spending has gone up, even if the drug price hasn’t.”

 Plans often have preferred network, standard network, and out-of-network pharmacies, which can impact the amount you pay for your prescription drugs.
 Review your plan documents for information regarding preferred and standard pharmacy relationships.

-Make sure, too, that you're taking advantage of any government benefits for which you're eligible.
-For example, if you meet certain income and resource limits, you may qualify for Extra Help: a program that helps pay for your Medicare drug coverage, plan premiums, deductibles, and costs when you fill your prescriptions.
+Make sure, too, that you're taking advantage of a program that helps cover the the premiums, deductibles, and copays related to your Medicare Part D prescription drug coverage.
+For example, if you meet certain income and resource limits, you may qualify for Medicare Extra Help: a program that helps pay for your Medicare drug coverage plan premiums, deductibles, and costs when you fill your prescriptions.

 Tip: Find out if your health plan offers an app to help you estimate the cost of filling a prescription.
 If it does, use your smartphone to access information quickly about your covered meds and their costs.